FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Results

 \subsection{Segmentation}

 We compare four segmentation methods for CC and FN each.
-For the CC, we compare i) \mbox{FastSurfer-CC} (Ours), ii) CC\_Seg, iii) Yuki, and iv) \textit{mri\_cc}.
-For the FN, we compare i) \mbox{FastSurfer-CC} (Ours), ii) SClimbic, iii) \textit{mri\_cc}, and iv) OSHy-X. For all evaluations, we present the Dice similarity coefficient (DSC) with respect to manual segmentation in Figure~\ref{fig:dice}.
-Additionally, we compare the Hausdorff distances -- where notable -- in the text.
+For the CC, we compare i) \mbox{FastSurfer-CC} (Ours), ii) CCSeg, iii) Yuki, and iv) \textit{mri\_cc}.
+For the FN, we compare i) \mbox{FastSurfer-CC} (Ours), ii) SClimbic, iii) \textit{mri\_cc}, and iv) OSHy-X. For all evaluations, we present the Dice similarity coefficient (DSC) and 95th percentile Hausdorff distance (HD95) with respect to manual segmentation in Figure~\ref{fig:dice}.
 The CC segmentation analysis is further sub-divided into 1.\ area (only the mid-sagittal plane) and 2.\ volume (only the 5 mid-sagittal slices segmented by \textit{mri\_cc}).
 Note that only FastSurfer-CC and FreeSurfer's \textit{mri\_cc} support multi-slice evaluations.